-TMD (temporomandibular dysfunction) is a painful condition that affects a staggering 33% of the population, causing symptoms such as pain, popping, neuralgia, tinnitus, headaches, etc. Can mewing fix TMJ problems?
+TMD (temporomandibular dysfunction) is a painful condition that affects a staggering 33% of the population, causing symptoms such as pain, popping, neuralgia, tinnitus, headaches, etc. Since humans aren’t meant to have TMD in their natural state, and mewing reverts our jaws to our most natural state, it seems obvious that mewing can have an impact on TMD.

-Having proper oral posture helps move the joint back into its correct resting position.
-Mewing aggravates some people’s TMJ problems.
-However, most users report the opposite, that their TMJ issues improve.
+Having proper oral posture helps move the TMJ back into its correct resting position.
+While mewing aggravates some people’s TMJ problems, most users report the opposite, that their TMJ issues improve.

 Root Cause of TMJ Issues